kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 	- 6x Alacrity (-300 credits)
 	- 5x Stamina (-250 credits)
 	- 4x Strength (-200 credits) <br>
-	This will leave us at a credit total between 2450 and 2750.
+	This will leave us at a credit total between 2250 and 2750.

 2. **Dendis Dobo**; Telos Station <br>
-	MUST END WITH `+`1525 CREDITS!
+	MUST END WITH +1525 CREDITS!
    	From Dendis we only buy:
-   	- 30-35 Medpacs <br>
+   	- 15-20 Medpacs <br>
    	Or less, maintaining above 1525 credits!

 3. **Adum Larp**; Dantooine <br>
 	For the second shopping trip of the run, we are going to stock up on some Medpacs and Stims to get us through to the next one.
-Plus the Battle stims that will take us through the rest of the run.
+Plus the Battle stims that will take us through the rest of the run. <br>
-	Firstly sell:
+	Firstly sell: <br>
-	- Exchange Negotiator (`+`467 credits)
+	- Exchange Negotiator (+467 credits)
-	- Benok's Blaster (`+`660 credits) <br>
+	- Benok's Blaster (+660 credits) <br>
-	And buy:
+	And buy: <br>
 	- 4x Advanced Medpacs (-320 credits)
 	- 20x Medpacs (-800 credits)
 	- 7x Alacrity (-350 credits)
 	- 5x Strength (-250 credits)
 	- 5x Stamina (-250 credits)
-	- 12x Battle Stim (-1200 credits)
+	- 12x Battle Stim (-1200 credits) <br>

 4. **1B-8D**; Onderon <br>
 	During Onderon 1 we will come across 1B-8D in part of the quest 'A Doctor's Alibi', we talk to this droid merchant for the quest and then once again in order to enter the shop screen with it.
 Here we will first of all buy 1 of our 4 needed HK parts for repairing HK-47:
 	- 1x HK Droid Processor (-359 credits) <br>
 	We will also sell the Mandalorian Assault Rifle here as it will give us roughly 1000 more credits than any other merchant along the way in the rest of the run:
-	- Mandalorian Assault Rifle (`+`5472 credits)
+	- Mandalorian Assault Rifle (+5472 credits)

 5. **Kex**; Dxun <br>
 	After we are finished with Onderon 1 we will be back at the Mandalorian Ruins, it is here we can shop with Kex and buy some crucial items for the rest of the run.
 We will only need to purchase enough of these items to end at the total given below: